ghc-proposals/ghc-proposals/README.rst

 What is a dormant proposal?
 ---------------------------

-Label `Dormant <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+label%3A%22Dormant%22>`__ is outdated mark.
+Label `Dormant <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+label%3A%22Dormant%22>`__ is *outdated* mark.
-No longer in use.
+It is no longer in use.
 Label had similar meaning to "Needs revision" mark.

 Review criteria
 ---------------